mdjx/PSNetAddressing/README.md

-# PSIPAddressing
+# PSNetAddressing

-PSIPAddressing is a PowerShell module that makes dealing with IP addresses easy.
+PSNetAddressing is a PowerShell module that makes dealing with IP addresses easy.

 Given an IP address and subnet mask or CIDR prefix, it returns a list of all IPs inside the subnet, the Network Id, Broadcast, First and Last Usable IPs, and Wildcard Mask.